ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 freshness mechanism, such as timestamps, might be more appropriate in such cases.

-If no Trusted Components need to be installed, updated, or deleted, but the QueryRequest included Evidence, the TAM MAY (e.g., based on attestation-payload-format parameters received from the TEEP Agent in the QueryResponse) still send an Update message with no SUIT Manifests, to pass the Attestation Result back to the TEEP Agent.
+If no Trusted Components need to be installed, updated, or deleted, but the QueryResponse included Evidence, the TAM MAY (e.g., based on attestation-payload-format parameters received from the TEEP Agent in the QueryResponse) still send an Update message with no SUIT Manifests, to pass the Attestation Result back to the TEEP Agent.